johnsyweb/crashcourse/README.md

 - Start/stop/reset controls for the simulation
 - Dynamic updating of participant positions based on elapsed time
-- Real-time feedback on course length and participant count
+- Real-time feedback on course length, width information, and participant count
 - Integration with ElapsedTime for timing control
+- Display of course width statistics (narrowest and widest points)

 ### ElapsedTime